siderolabs/talos/website/content/docs/v0.9/Reference/configuration.md

 <div class="dt">

 A list of urls that point to additional manifests.
-These will get automatically deployed by bootkube.
+These will get automatically deployed as part of the bootstrap.